Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

 \subsubsection{Delay}

 A repeater introduces delay to the signal.
-This delay is an accumulation of the various frequency-selective blocks inside the repeater, both the filters (\ac{RF} and baseband filter) and the amplifiers with bandpass characteristics.
-One representative example is an analog 5th-order lowpass Butterworth filter with 10~MHz bandwidth that has a group delay of some 50~ns, with the group delay scaling inversely proportional to the bandwidth of the filter.
-In the case of digital filtering and associated conversion between analog and digital domains, the processing delay may reach 100's of ns.
-Clearly, it is still only a small fraction of the cyclic prefix and therefore insignificant.
+Both the \ac{RF} and baseband filters, and the amplifiers, contribute to this delay.
+A representative example is an analog 5th-order lowpass Butterworth filter with 10~MHz bandwidth that has a group delay of some 50~ns, scaling inversely proportionally to the filter bandwidth.
+For digital filtering and associated conversion between analog and digital domains, the processing delay may reach 100's of ns.
+That is only a small fraction of the cyclic prefix and therefore insignificant.